 IMPORTANT SAFETY INFORMATION

-component of the vaccine, or after a previous dose of MenQuadfi or any other tetanus toxoid-containing
+to any component of the vaccine, or after a previous dose of MenQuadfi or any other

 Appropriate medical treatment must be immediately available to manage potential anaphylactic reactions following administration of MenQuadfi.

-Some individuals with altered immunocompetence, including some individuals receiving
+Some individuals with altered immunocompetence, including some receiving

-complement deficiencies and persons receiving treatment that inhibits terminal complement activation
+with certain complement deficiencies and those receiving treatment that inhibits

-including invasive disease caused by serogroups A, C, W, and Y, even if they develop antibodies
+disease caused by N meningitidis, including serogroups A, C, W, and Y, even if they develop antibodies following vaccination

 Syncope (fainting) may occur in association with administration of injectable vaccines, including MenQuadfi.
 Procedures should be in place to avoid injury from fainting.